Skip to navigation

 AR Bridge Builder

-An augmented reality (AR) version of the game Bridge Builder where the goal is to get a train safely across a river or valley.
-The bridge is drawn on a whiteboard using blue and red markers.
-Blue for the trusses and red for the anchor points.
+AR Bridge Builder is an augmented reality version of the game Bridge Builder where the goal is to get a train safely across a river or valley.

-Our computer vision algorithm recognizes the bridge and its anchor points.
-The resulting model is simulated using PhysX and overlaid on the camera image on the laptop monitor.
+The bridge is drawn on a whiteboard (blue for trusses and red for anchor points).
+Our computer vision algorithm recognizes the bridge and tracks it over time.
+The resulting model is simulated using PhysX and overlaid over the camera image on the laptop monitor.
 Tension and pressure on the trusses are visualized using shades of blue and red, respectively.

-// Software
+Software

 C++, OpenCV, PhysX

-// People
+People

 Frank Petzold